I know a lot about bathrooms—materials, fixtures, cleaning, and more—and love sharing it with you.

 - A pair of gloves as detergent can be harmful to skin

-Firstly, you need to wipe around inside surface of the copper bath using your soft cloth, making sure you cover the entire area.
+Firstly, you need to wipe around the inside surface of the copper bath using your soft cloth, making sure you cover the entire area.
 It’s as simple as that, with no advanced steps required such as those for cleaning stone baths.
 However, make sure you completely rinse the bath with water, getting rid of any excess soap or residue.

 After cleaning, take heed of the warnings below.

 - Use mild detergent or mild soap ONLY.
 Other cleaning products can damage the surface of the copper bath.
 These include degreasers and corrosive cleaners, plus ammonia or acid-based cleaners.
-NEVER use any of these as it can cause irreparable damage.
+NEVER use any of these as they can cause irreparable damage.

 - Use a soft cloth ONLY.
 NEVER use steel wool as this can scratch the surface of the bath, and the same goes for brushes.

 - When you’re having a bath, make sure anything you want to add to the water is suitable for use in a copper bath.
 For example, lemon should NEVER be added to bathwater.

 Dealing With Mineral Deposits